quicwg/base-drafts/draft-ietf-quic-transport.md

 A STOP_SENDING frame requests that the receiving endpoint send a RST_STREAM frame.
 An endpoint that receives a STOP_SENDING frame MUST send a RST_STREAM frame for that stream.
-An endpoint can use any application error code in the RST_STREAM frame, though they can copy the error code from the STOP_SENDING frame if no other option is available.
+An endpoint SHOULD copy the error code from the STOP_SENDING frame, but MAY use any other application error code.
 The endpoint that sends a STOP_SENDING frame can ignore the error code carried in any RST_STREAM frame they receive.

 If the STOP_SENDING frame is received on a send stream that is already in the "Data Sent" state, a RST_STREAM frame MAY still be sent in order to cancel